knitr::opts_chunk$set(echo = TRUE, warning = F, message = F)

 ## 6 LINESTRING (-82.30026 26.89...

 The final step is to extract the IWR station data at the state level to tidal creeks in southwest Florida.
-This is done by buffering the original creek line file (200m, flat ends), intersecting the buffered file with the station lat/lon file, and uisng an inner join by station.
+This is done by buffering the original creek line file (200m, flat ends), intersecting the buffered file with the station lat/lon file, and using an inner join by station.
 Finally, the WBID class is added.
-This is reproducing the iwrraw file from the tbeptools package.
+This is reproducing the iwrraw file for tbeptools and must be saved in the data folder for the package.

 # wbid classes from wbid, to join